zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup-gb.md

   ![](images/get-compartment-ocid.png " ")

 4. The setup will ask you to enter an Auth Token so that docker can login to the OCI Registry.
-Please follow these steps to create an Auth Token
+Please follow these steps to create an Auth Token.

   a.
 Locate your menu bar and click on the person icon at the far upper right.
 From the drop-down menu, select your user's name.

    ![](images/get-gbuser-ocid.png " ")

   b.
-On the left side of the page, click Auth Tokens and click Generate Token
+On the left side of the page, click Auth Tokens and click Generate Token.

    ![](images/auth-token-region.png " ")

   c.
-Enter "grabdish" in the description field and click Generate Token
+Enter "grabdish" in the description field and click Generate Token.

    ![](images/generate-auth-token.png " ")